protontypes/open-sustainable-technology/README.md

 ## Biosphere

+> The biosphere includes all ecosystems where life exists, extending from the deep ocean to the lower atmosphere.

 ### Avian Monitoring and Analysis

+> **What?** The systematic observation, collection, and analysis of data on bird populations, health, and behavior.

+> **How?** These tools help model and monitor bird populations and trajectories; assess risks to birds; and facilitate access to datasets on various species of birds.

 - [BirdFlowR](https://github.com/birdflow-science/BirdFlowR) - Predict changes in bird distributions and generate synthetic migration routes.
 - [ebirdst](https://github.com/ebird/ebirdst) - Access and Analyze eBird Status and Trends Data.
 - [eBird API](https://github.com/ProjectBabbler/ebird-api) - eBird API provides a set of wrapper functions for accessing the end-points in the eBird API 2.0.